MantisVision/webUtils/docs/downloader.md

 files).
 Each element of the array is an object describing a "single quality".

 ``quality`` property of the object is its quality's numeric representation with lower numbers being inferior quality to higher numbers.
-In the curent version, however, other elements of the root array are currenty not considered when downloading the data since HLS support for RYSK data hasn't been implemented yet.
+In the current version, however, other elements of the root array are currently not considered when downloading the data since HLS support for RYSK data hasn't been implemented yet.

 ``version`` property describes the version of SYK/RYSK data format; currently either SYK0, SYK1, RYS0 or RYS1.